SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 2. Create a new Production Process Design (e.g. DMC_Bootcamp_EvaluateTorque) and create a new cloud type process (e.g. DMC_Bootcamp_EvaluateTorque) inside.

+	Remember to turn "Publish to Service Registry" (and "Visible to Production Connector/Plant Connectivity Runtime") on.

 3. Design the Production Process as following.
 ![](assets/Exercise3.1_CreateProductionProcess.png)